jdeath/FriendshipFrame/README.md

 ```
 Touch to toggle between off/on for your's and your friends's light
 When it turns on, it will select a random color.
+Alexa will turn it off/on and set the color.
 ```